Turkey Meatballs Baked in Oven

 We used a meatball maker to have gorgeous meatballs and we baked them which made everything so easy.
 We also used baking mats to make clean up easier and our meatballs did not stick.
 One of the simplest solutions to help stay on a healthy eating plan to make food preparation as easy as possible.
 Using a canned pasta sauce and a healthier pasta makes this dish quick.
 We spend the extra time making our homemade meatballs which make all the difference in the world.

 These are the Best Turkey Meatballs, filled with fresh herbs and with less fat than their beef counterpart.
-And served with a whole grain pasta there is no guilt involved so you can enjoy a great Italian meal and still stay on your goal plan.
+And since it’s served with a whole grain pasta there is no guilt involved so you can enjoy a great Italian meal and still stay on your goal plan.

 Click HERE to save this best turkey meatballs Recipe to Pinterest